Sir James Wolfensohn Public Service Scholarship

 Who is eligible to apply?

-The Wolfensohn Scholarship is open to employees of Commonwealth, State or Territory Governments.
-It is intended for senior public servants who are expected to play a significant role in the design and implementation of public policy in Australia in the near future, possibly as a Department, agency or entity head.
+HCA will award the Wolfensohn Scholarship to senior public servants – specifically, individuals who are expected to play a significant role in the design and implementation of public policy in Australia, possibly as a Department or Agency head in the near term.

-The Scholarship experience is intended to reward outstanding individuals for their achievements in Government to date, and motivate them to further commitment to public service.
+It will also reward outstanding individuals for their achievements in Government and, we hope, motivate them to re-commit to public service.

 Nomination and Application Process